 Video was the number one format used in content strategies in 2021, and for good reason.
 We are increasingly conditioned by social media to expect information in the form of an engaging, bite-sized video.

 Video has the advantage of an immediate emotional signpost that blog posts and articles can’t always achieve.
 Choose the right music, environment, and style of speech, and a message can become relatable in whole new ways.
 Just as local presence helps call centers strike an immediate chord of familiarity via phone, so can the right video content in the digital world.
+Additionally, incorporating a campaign calling center into your video marketing strategy can further enhance your outreach and engagement with your target audience.

 Consider where in your content plan video will best serve you.
 If you’re looking for quick, punchy B2C messaging, look to social platforms such as TikTok, Snapchat, and Instagram Reels.
 If, on the other hand, you wish to do a deeper dive and promote your authority on a subject, consider creating a series of Youtube videos, or hosting episodes on your blog.